SCCapstone/Neptune/Documents/API.md

 Data is set at the body.
 We do not use "the packet" for this.

-1) Client sends HTTP post to `/api/v1/server/newSocketConnection`:\
+1) Client sends HTTP post to `/api/v1/server/initiateConnection`:\
     POST (client sends):\
-        `acceptedKeyGroups`: DH key groups\
+        `supportedKeyGroups`: DH key groups\
-        `acceptedHashTypes`: allowed hash functions\
+        `supportedHashAlgorithm`: allowed hash functions\
-        `acceptedCrypto`: allowed crypto functions (AES256-GCM, ChaCha20, AES256-CBC, AES128-GCM, AES128-CBC)\
+        `supportedCiphers`: allowed crypto functions (AES256-GCM, ChaCha20, AES256-CBC, AES128-GCM, AES128-CBC)\
         `useDynamicSalt`: use separate DH exchange to derive the salt used to derive the AES key/iv.

     REPLY (server sends): g1, p1, A1, conInitId, g2, p2, A2.\
-        `g1`: base _There are two, second set is optional and used to derive a salt._\
+        `g1`: base _There are two, second set is optional and used to derive a salt._ Encoded in base64\
-        `p1`: modulus\
+        `p1`: modulus.
+Encoded in base64\
-        `A1`: server's public integer\
+        `A1`: server's public integer.
+Encoded in base64\
-        `conInitId`: random string of length 16, used to identify the client's next call\
+        `conInitId`: UUID, used to identify the client's next call\
         `g2`, `p2`, `A2`: Are the base, modulus, and server's public integer for deriving a shared _dynamic_ salt (_if `useDynamicSalt` was true in the client's request_).
+        `selectedCipher`: cipher algorithm we've accepted
+        `selectedKeyGroup`: key group we're using
+        `selectedHashAlgorithm`: hash algorithm we've accepted

-2) Client sends HTTP post to `/api/v1/server/newSocketConnection/{conInitId}`:\
+2) Client sends HTTP post to `/api/v1/server/initiateConnection/{conInitId}`:\
     POST:\
         `B1`: client's public integer\
         `B2`: client's public integer (dynamic salt)\
         `clientId`: the client identifier (this is who we are, this encrypted)\
         `pairId`: encrypted.
 Tells the server which client we are, used in deriving the salt used to create the AES key and iv.
 Provides the server with an assurance that we've talked before.
-If a client and server have not paired before, this will be empty.
+If a client and server have not paired before, this will be empty.\
         `newPair`: if the server and client have not paired before, this will be true, otherwise false or exempt.
-Singles that a pair request will follow after socket connection.
+Signals that a pair request will follow after socket connection.\
         `chkMsg`: encrypted random string of length 64.
 Encrypted using the derived AES key and iv created from the shared secret (DH).
 Used to validate encryption (both parties have the same key).\
         `chkMsgHash`: hash (SHA256/SHA1) of the decrypted `chkMsg` string.\
         `chkMsgHashFunction`: sha256, sha1, md5.
 Function used to create `chkMsgHash`.